imranata/incident-response-portfolio/BEC_Investigation_Project_Como.md

 A Business Email Compromise incident affected Natasha Romanenko's Microsoft 365 account.

-At 08:08:00 GMT on 8 June 2026, Natasha received an email from b b e n s o n 1 7 8 9 1 @ o u t l o o k . c o m with the subject June Remittance Advice.
+At 08:08:00 GMT on 8 June 2026, Natasha received an email from bbenson17891@outlook.com with the subject June Remittance Advice.
 The message was delivered to her Junk Email folder.
 Natasha accessed it at 08:10:08 GMT.

-At 08:12:49 GMT, approximately two minutes and forty-one seconds after the message was accessed, the first confirmed unauthorised sign-in occurred from 5 4 .
-7 9 .
-1 7 9 .
-9 2 .
+At 08:12:49 GMT, approximately two minutes and forty-one seconds after the message was accessed, the first confirmed unauthorised sign-in occurred from 54.79.179.92 .
 This sequence supports credential phishing as the initial access method.
 Browser history was not available to confirm whether Natasha selected a link or entered her credentials into a phishing page.

 After gaining access, the threat actor accessed 30 mailbox items and downloaded 62 files from Microsoft 365 resources.
 The actor remained active until 12 June 2026.

 On 10 June at 13:02:51 GMT, the actor created an inbox rule named . to move messages associated with ACME Pty Ltd into the Conversation History folder.
 The rule reduced the likelihood that Natasha would see correspondence relating to the fraudulent payment request.

-The actor then used Natasha's mailbox and an existing invoice conversation to send unauthorised emails concerning invoice W D L - 2 0 2 6 - 0 0 4 8 .
+The actor then used Natasha's mailbox and an existing invoice conversation to send unauthorised emails concerning invoice WDL-2026-0048 .
 Examination of the acquired mailbox identified a five-message chain containing three legitimate messages and two malicious messages.

 ACME acted on a change-of-payment-details request that appeared to come from Natasha.
 The incident was discovered after ACME received a fraudulent payment notification from its bank.
 Sarah Mitchell contacted Natasha by phone, and Natasha confirmed that she had not requested any change to the payment details.